bedita/docs/source/bedita_objects.rst

 Let's try to explain that with some examples: are you building an application to show a museum collection?

-Your objects will be artworks, authors and probably historical events, locations and museum rooms, but of course also images and videos.
+Your objects will be artworks, authors and maybe historical events, locations and museum rooms, but also images and videos.

 All of them with some relations between them: an artwork was _createdBy_ an author (or more authors), it could _represent_ an historical event, it was _created_ on a particular place and be _situated_ in a museum room or _borrowed_ from another museum or gallery.

 Are you building a rental car application?